cfwheels/wheels-cli/docs/dependency-management.md

 This command produces a report containing:
 - List of installed plugins with versions
 - Dependencies between plugins
-- Compatibility status with your CFWheels version
+- Compatibility status with your Wheels version
 - Potential conflicts or issues

 ## Dependency Report